amandasaurus/pgindexrebuild/README.md

 **this option will degrade your database performance**, use it only if you don't have the disk available to do a normal index rebuild.

+### Invalid Indexes

+When an index is created with `CONCURRENTLY` and something goes wrong, the index will be "invalid" and cannot be used.
+This new (useless) index will still use up disk space.
+After creating an index, this programme will check if the new index is valid, and if not, it will remove the invalid index and try to recreate it again.
+It will try up to 10 times before giving up, when it when then leave behind the bloated, but working, index.

+It's possible that there might be a bug in this programme and it will incorrectly think the new invalid index is OK, and remove the working, bloated index.
+This has happened to the developer a few times.

+If you pass the `--repair-invalid` argument, then it will also rebuild (concurrently) any invalid indexes it finds in your database.
+This option can be used as a way to repair any problems that this programme might have caused in a previous run.

+By default it will not rebuild any invalid indexes.

 ## Copyright

 Copyright © 2016 Rory McCann <rory@technomancy.org> - Licenced under the GNU GPL v3 or later